iotaledger/wallet.rs/docs/docs/libraries/nodejs/getting_started.md

 ```

 ## Usage
-You can find more information on using the `wallet.rs` library's node.js binding in the [examples section](examples.md).
+You can find more information on using the `Wallet.rs` library's node.js binding in the [examples section](examples.md).